DataDog/kics/documentation/rules/terraform/aws/remote_desktop_port_open_to_internet.md

 ### Description

  This check identifies AWS Security Groups that have Remote Desktop ports (commonly in ranges 3380-3450) exposed to the internet via '0.0.0.0/0' or similar CIDR blocks.
-Exposing Remote Desktop ports to the public internet creates a significant security risk as it allows potential attackers to attempt brute force attacks against your instances.
+Exposing Remote Desktop ports to the public internet creates a significant security risk as it allows potential attackers to attempt brute-force attacks against your instances.
 Instead, restrict access to specific trusted IP ranges or use a bastion host/VPN for secure remote access.

 Secure example:
 ```terraform